jmtayloruk/jmtayloruk.github.io/joining.md

 and an EPSRC Doctoral Prize Fellow.

 ## Research environment
-Imaging Concepts Group (ICG) consists of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.
+The Imaging Concepts Group (ICG) consists of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.

 Much of my own team's research involves close collaboration with biomedical research collaborators seeking to use our techniques to further their own research studies,